-The sub-title "Report on the Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Regulatory Requirements" is not applicable.
+The sub-title "Report on the Audit of the Financial Statements" is unnecessary in circumstances when the second sub-title "Report on matters under section 20(3)(c) of the Hong Kong Occupational Retirement Schemes Ordinance " is not applicable.

 Delete as appropriate, different terms may be used as long as they are consistent with the titles of the corresponding statements.